Elyft/OpenStreetMap-Reverse-Geocoding/README.md

 # Reverse-Geocoding-
-A small NodeJs librairy to do reverse geocoding with OpenStreetMap
+A small NodeJs library to do reverse geocoding with OpenStreetMap